Shake Weed – Pros & Cons to Using Leftover Pot

 So, if you’re looking for reliable doses and accurate potency, shake may not be the best option.
 However, you’re not entirely out of luck.

-We also pride ourselves on pure, quality products that utilize minimal to no trim or shake traces, providing a dependable and consistent high that will keep you coming back for more.
+We also pride ourselves on pure, quality products.
+As well as utilizing minimal to no trim or shake traces, providing a dependable and consistent high.
+We hope that you come back for more.

 Good luck and happy toking!